10 Easy Ways to Stick to a Bedtime Routine

 7. Avoid napping during the day

-I know, I know, the midday snooze is hard to resist, especially after a rough night of sleep.
+I know, I know, the midday snooze is hard to resist, and when it comes to slow living I do love them once in a while—especially after a rough night of sleep.
 But trust me, napping can throw off your whole sleep schedule.

 8. Keep busy